Estate Planning Lawyer in Sammamish

 What to Expect in the Initial Meeting

 Our process typically begins with an initial conversation where we learn about your family, assets, and concerns.
 We will ask about your goals for your spouse or partner, children, and any other important people or causes.
-We also discuss your home, retirement accounts, life insurance, business interests, and other property, because these often pass under different rules and need to be coordinated with your overall plan.
+We also discuss your home, retirement accounts, life insurance, business interests, and other property because these often pass under different rules and need to be coordinated with your overall plan.

 Designing & Reviewing Your Plan

-After that meeting, we work with you to design the right mix of planning tools.
+After that meeting, we will work with you to design the right mix of planning tools.
 For many clients, this involves a will, a revocable living trust or other trust structures, powers of attorney for finances, and healthcare directives.
 We explain in plain language what each document does and how they work together.
 You have the opportunity to review drafts, ask questions, and refine details so that the plan reflects your wishes.

 Signing & Staying Current